James Bond Girls

 He reported the murder to Leiter: "She's covered in paint.
 Gold paint."

 Tilly (Tania Mallet) was the ill-fated sister of Jill Masterson, who went on a killing spree to avenge her sibling's death.

 Bond first met the pretty female in Switzerland when she impatiently drove past him in a convertible on a winding mountain road.
 He cautioned himself, "Discipline, 007."
-Parked on a hairpin turn above him, she fired a sniper rifle at her target below, Auric Goldfinger (Gert Frobe), missing him and almost striking Bond in the foreground.
+Parked on a hairpin turn above him, she fired a sniper rifle at her target below, Auric Goldfinger (Gert Frobe), missing him due to her poor marksmanship, and almost struck Bond in the foreground.

 After a cat-mouse driving challenge against Tilly, who was driving behind him, Bond used a hubcap-wheel device from his Aston-Martin DB5 to shred her tires, although he claimed: "You don't look like the sort of girl who should be ditched."

 As he drove her to a nearby garage, she suspiciously said her name was Tilly Soames (her luggage, obviously a rifle case, was initialed TM), to which Bond queried: "Here for the hunting season?"
 She claimed that her wooden case contained her ice skates.
 She refused any further help, saying she could take care of herself when he dropped her off.